Clinical Psychologist, Consultant, Author, Speaker

 Through the past 30 years, Dr. Steiner-Adair has presented keynotes, workshops and trainings at more than 500 hundred schools, and at professional conferences throughout the United States, and in Europe, South America, Central America, the Middle East and Asia.

 As a school consultant she helps schools meet the challenges of educating 21st Century students to be smart, culturally savvy and compassionate global citizens.
-She speaks with students, faculty and parents on a wide range of topics related to: the impact of technology on childhood, education and family life: strengthening children’s’ social and emotional learning and psychological well being: parenting challenges and work/family balance: advisory, health and wellness: raising strong healthy girls and educating girls to lead:school culture and healthy relationships.
+She speaks with students, faculty and parents on a wide range of topics related to: the impact of technology on childhood, education and family life: social and emotional learning and psychological well being: parenting challenges and work/family balance: revisioning advisory, health and wellness and strengthening school culture, and leadership education.

 Dr. Steiner-Adair works with school Heads, boards, faculty, parents, and students, with consultations that can range from an evening talk, a one-to three-day visit, or, as with many schools, an ongoing relationship that spans many years.
 She is often invited to present to health professionals, non-profit organizations, corporate retreats, fund raising events, professional development and continuing education conferences, PTA’s, synagogues and clergy groups, and camping and youth organizations.